hmrc/fraud-prevention/README.md

 ## Usage

 The library can be used for rejecting requests that have missing headers or have headers with invalid values.
-We made available a Play `ActionFilter` called `AntiFraudHeadersValidatorActionFilter` and a Scala object called `AntiFraudHeadersValidator`.
+We made available a Scala object called `AntiFraudHeadersValidator` and a Play `ActionFilter` called `AntiFraudHeadersValidatorActionFilter`.
-Your API controllers could use either of the two approaches.
+Your API controllers can use either of these two approaches.

 If you use `AntiFraudHeadersValidator`, you first need to initialise the header validators:
 ``` scala